surma/surma.dev/content/things/observables-on-the-platform.md

 - An observable is a single stream of data. `myButton` here has multiple “streams”.
 One for clicks, one for moving the mouse, one for key presses etc.
 - A stream implies an input and an output and an order.
 Event listener don’t have an output as the return value of an event listener is discarded.

+> **Note:** As I said before, there are multiple libraries that employ the RP pattern.
+For the remainder of this blog post, I am going to focus on [RxJS] to keep the blog post clear and because their documentation was a major source of information for me.

-RxJS implements an `Observable` type and also ships many utility functions, for example to turn event source into an observable:
+RxJS implements an `Observable` type and also ships many utility functions, for example to turn that button into a proper observable:

 ```js
 import { fromEvent } from "rxjs";